 In 2019, PIX11’s digital department was awarded first place by the Local Media Association in several categories, including best social media strategy, best innovation and best audio strategy.

 A documentary Pujol helped produce and appeared in, “No One Is Safe From Son of Sam,” won a New York Emmy Award in the nostalgia category in 2018.
 Pujol shared in a breaking news Emmy Award in 2015.

-Pujol, the station’s unofficial historian and archivist, developed and curates the highly popular WPIX Archives Facebook page.
+Pujol, who was the station’s unofficial historian and archivist, developed and curates the highly popular WPIX Archives Facebook page.
 In 2016, he discovered the long-lost original Yule Log that first aired in 1966, an important piece of broadcast-television and New York history, which was widely covered in the press across the country.
 WPIX aired the 1966 version again for the first time in decades during Christmas 2016.
-He is also the “voice” of the Yule Log on social media.
+He was also the “voice” of the Yule Log on social media.

 In 2013, Pujol found a lost episode of “The Magic Garden,” a Christmas special that is now a WPIX holiday programming tradition in its fourth year.
 He has played a key role in promoting and preserving WPIX’s video and film library, which dates to 1948.